Itinerary

 Optional Activities

-- Marvel at the Zócalo (Plaza de La Constitución), the city's main square where ancient Aztec structures once stood
+- Marvel at the expansive Zócalo (Plaza de La Constitución), the city's main square where ancient Aztec structures once stood

-- Explore the Metropolitan Cathedral, the oldest cathedral in Latin America and UNESCO World Heritage site, partially constructed from stones of dismantled Aztec pyramids
+- Explore the Metropolitan Cathedral, the oldest cathedral in Latin America and a UNESCO World Heritage site, partially constructed from stones of dismantled Aztec pyramids

 Landmarks Centro Histórico Zócalo (Plaza de La Constitución) Metropolitan Cathedral Templo Mayor Museum Palacio Postal Torre Latinoamericana Palacio de Bellas Artes